gear-foundation/gear-wiki/docs/developing-contracts/metadata.md

 - `Init` - describes incoming/outgoing types for `init()` function.
 - `Handle` - describes incoming/outgoing types for `handle()` function.
-- `Others` - describes incoming/outgoing types for `main()` function in case of asyncronius interaction.
+- `Others` - describes incoming/outgoing types for `main()` function in case of asyncronous interaction.
-- `Reply` - describes incoming/outgoing types of message performed using the `handle_reply` function.
+- `Reply` - describes an incoming type of message performed using the `handle_reply` function.
 - `Signal` - describes only the outgoing type from the program while processing the system signal.
 - `State` - describes the types for the queried State